criteo/node-disruption-controller/README.md

 # node-disruption-controller

-Node-disruption-controller is a, as it name implies, a way to control node disruption in a Kubernetes cluster.
+Node-disruption-controller is a way to control node disruptions in a Kubernetes cluster.

 ## Description

 The main use case of the node disruption controller is to perform "impacting" maintenance on nodes.
-Typically a maintenance requires draining the pods of a node then having the node unavailble for a period of time (maybe forever).
+Typically a maintenance requires draining the pods of a node then having the node unavailable for a period of time (maybe forever).

 The system is build around a contract: before doing anything on a node, a node disruption need to be accepted for the node.

-The controller is reponsible for accepting node disruption.
-It does that by looking at contraints provided by the disruptions bugdets.
-The application disruption budget serve to reprensent the constraints of an application running on top of Kubernetes.
+The controller is responsible for accepting node disruption.
+It does that by looking at constraints provided by the disruptions budgets.
+The application disruption budget serve to represent the constraints of an application running on top of Kubernetes.
 The main difference with a PDB is that the Application Disruption Budget can:
-- Target PVC, to prevent maintenance even when no pods running.
+- Target PVC, to prevent maintenance even when no pods are running.
 This is useful when relying on local storage.
 - Can perform a synchronous service level health check.
 PDB is only looking at the readiness probes